xxTeDYxx/get5-web/README.md

 **WARNING**: THIS FORK OF GET5-WEBPANEL IS UNDER CURRENT DEVELOPMENT.
 THERE IS BUGS, THERE WILL BE FAIL POINTS IN THE APPLICATION.
 I AM TRYING TO MAKE IT WORK PROPERLY FOR MY SPECIFIC USE CASE, SUCH AS THE SCOREBOARD API.

 ## How to use it:

 1. Create your game servers on the "Add a server" page by giving their ip, port, and rcon password
 2. Create teams on the "Create a Team" page by listing the steamids for each of the players
 3. Go to the "Create a Match" page, selecting the teams, server, and rules for the match
+4. Optional - Create a season with a given date range to keep track for a subset of matches.

-Once you do this, the site will send an rcon command to the game server ``get5_loadmatch_url <webserver>/match/<matchid>/config``, which will load the match config onto the gameserver automatically for you.
+Once you do this, the site will send an rcon command to the game server `get5_loadmatch_url <webserver>/match/<matchid>/config`, which will load the match config onto the gameserver automatically for you.
 Stats and game status will automatically be updated on the webpage.

 As the match owner, you will be able to cancel the match.
 Additionally, on its matchpage there is a dropdown to run admin commands: add players to the teams if a ringer is needed, pause the match, load a match backup, list match backups, and run any rcon command.